Miklós Nyiszli: Accounts of camp life

+Despite this, he generally kept silent about the atrocities and often concealed the true causes of death of certain prisoners.
+He feared that he would be executed himself if he exposed the truth.

-Nyiszli narrated his testimony of camp life in an objective tone, favoring an analytical approach over a more emotive description.
+According to Marius Turda, Nyiszli narrated his testimony of camp life in an objective tone, favoring an analytical approach over a more emotive description.
 He writes that he tells his story "not as a reporter but as a doctor".
 This style has been referred to by some as documentary realism.

+Jean-Claude Pressac reviewed Nyiszli's account of the extermination procedures at Auschwitz, concluding that he made a number of errors.